Clarity logoClarity logoClarity

 IRS Form 4868: How to File for a Tax Extension

-Everything you need to know about Form 4868, the automatic six-month tax extension.
-Learn the rules, deadlines, and the critical distinction between.
+Form 4868 grants an automatic six-month tax extension.
+Learn the rules, deadlines, and the critical distinction between an extension to file and an extension to pay.